Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 ### `603` There are no technos of the specified houses list

 - Returns `True` if there are no technos of the specified houses in the map.
-- The second parameter is a 0-based index for the `AIHousesList` section that specifies the list of possible `HouseTypes` that can be evaluated.
+- The second parameter is a 0-based index for the `AIHousesList` section that specifies the list of possible `Countries` that can be evaluated.
 The new `AIHousesList` section must be declared in `rulesmd.ini` for making this script work:

 In `mycampaign.map`:
 ```ini